-That morning after a hearty breakfast, our leader took seven of us in his mini-van to a spot several miles away where the cave was.
-As we approached an overgrown area in the wilderness, he pulled the van right up to the spot where the cave entrance was.
+That morning after a hearty breakfast, our leader took seven of us in his mini-van to Tory's Cave about 14 miles away, in New Milford, where we were about to have our spelunking experience.
+As we approached an overgrown area in the wilderness, he parked the van near the cave entrance.

 We all got out and looked around, but none of us could see anything that resembled a cave entrance.
-Our leader brought us over just a few feet from where he parked the van and pointed to a hole in the ground along some rocks.
+Our leader brought us over just a few feet from the van and pointed to a hole in the ground.

-Those candles were meant for us to find our way back.
-Sort of like dropping bread crumbs, but something we could see in the dark in case our flashlights went dead from getting wet.
-But then again, some candles didn't do well either with water dripping in some spots.
+Those candles were for us to find our way back.
+Sort of like dropping bread crumbs, but something we could see in the dark in case our flashlights died.

-Our knowledgeable leader went in upside down and the others followed.
+Our knowledgeable leader went in headfirst upside down, and the others followed.

 It seems spelunkers have a personal approach as to how they get started.
-When it was my turn to go in I felt more comfortable dropping my legs into the hole and going in right side up.
+When it was my turn to go in, I felt more comfortable dropping my legs into the crevice and going in right side up.

-The tunnel turned horizontal very quickly and I found myself going through a wet, muddy, cavity, with water dripping everywhere.
+It was an eight-foot drop before turning horizontal, and I found myself going through a wet, muddy cavity, with water dripping everywhere.

 The guy behind me took his time finding dry spots where the water wasn’t dripping to position each candle.
 So he didn’t mind that I was slowing him down.

 We all enjoyed looking around with our flashlights.
-This cave didn’t have any stalactites hanging from the ceiling as one might expect to see.
-I guess the water didn’t contain any minerals in that area that would have formed the stalactites.
+This cave didn’t have any stalactites hanging from the ceiling, as one might expect to see.
+I guess the water didn’t contain any minerals in that area that would have caused them to develop.

-So obviously there were no stalagmites either since they form bottom-up from the minerals dripping from above.
-However, there was a small pool over in one area that developed from all the dripping water.
+So obviously, there were no stalagmites either since they form bottom-up from the minerals dripping from above.
+However, there was a small pool in one area that developed from all the dripping water.

 Over in one corner was a cavity in the wall that went straight up.
 I went in and pointed my flashlight up into the opening.
 When I came out, everyone else wanted to check it out too.

 We had lots of fun, but it was time to head back.
 Our leader said we need to return before the candles die out.
-We really didn’t need them except as a guide back.
-The tunnels branched off in various directions and there was no other way to be certain that we were taking the correct path back.
+They were absolutely required!
+The tunnels branched off in various directions, and there was no other way to be sure that we were taking the correct path back.

-Once we got back to the camp some of us decided to jump in the lake to wash the mud off—cloths and all.
+When we got back to the camp, some of us jumped in the lake to wash the mud off, clothes and all.

 I was walking with a friend from the van when we came to a muddy puddle.
 Yeah, it definitely had been raining.
-I stepped around the mud to avoid it and my friend said, “You’re all full of mud anyway!
+I stepped around the muddy patch to avoid it, and my friend said, “You’re all full of mud anyway!
 What does it matter?”

-As we amused ourselves with the silliness of it all, I knew that we were lucky nothing had gone wrong, even though we had a leader who seemed to know the cave quite well.
+As we amused ourselves with the silliness of it all, I knew we were lucky that nothing had gone wrong, even though we had a leader who understood the nature of spelunking quite well.

 © 2010 Glenn Stok